-3.10 The baseline environmental evidence for the Neighbourhood Plan is contained in the Scoping Report, which is included as Appendix A to this report.

-- 3.11 Ledbury a traditional country market town situated in the rural and beautiful Herefordshire landscape.
-Open and green spaces with a wide diversity of wildlife and fauna form an important part of the town and its surrounding countryside which borders the Malvern Hills AONB. - 3.12 The Ledbury town centre, covered by a Conservation Area is one of the most significant heritage assets in the county, making Ledbury a destination for visitors and tourists. - 3.13 Key to the character of the village is its position on the very edge of the Malvern Hills Area of Outstanding Natural Beauty, as well as the local woods that sit above the town.
+- 3.10 The baseline environmental evidence for the NDP is contained in the Scoping Report, which is included as Appendix A to this report. - 3.11 Ledbury a traditional country market town situated in the rural and beautiful Herefordshire landscape.
+Open and green spaces with a wide diversity of wildlife and fauna form an important part of the town and its surrounding countryside which borders the Malvern Hills AONB. - 3.12 Ledbury town centre, covered by a Conservation Area, is one of the most significant heritage assets in the county making Ledbury a destination for visitors and tourists. - 3.13 Key to the character of Ledbury is its position on the very edge of the Malvern Hills AONB as well as the local woods that sit above it.
 Views of the woods and hills are extensive in and around the town. - 3.14 Ledbury is rich in open spaces and wildlife habitats which contribute to the distinctive character and setting of the town and the surrounding countryside.
-The River Leadon in particular is a significant ecological asset which is rich in biodiversity and contains a number of protected species. - 3.15 The town is served by a by-pass and is well connected to the M50 and consequently the M5, as well as being served by a railway station which links the town with Hereford as well as other major regional towns and cities.
+The River Leadon in particular is a significant ecological asset which is rich in biodiversity and contains a number of protected species. - 3.15 The town is served by a bypass and is well connected to the M50 and consequently the M5, as well as being served by a railway station which links the Ledbury with Hereford, as well as other major regional towns and cities.